GamerBreadToaster/kahoot-bot/README.md

 # Todo:
 * make the duplicate delay work
 * add an keybind to stop the process
+* add the option to use different browsers

 # Thank you
 Thank you for using my program, If you have any feedback dm me on discord to: GamerBreadToaster#2401